Custom Probiotics Yogurt Starters

 Custom Probiotics Yogurt Starter With Live Cultures

 Custom Probiotics has formulated two yogurt starters in powder form.
-Formula 1 contains L. Bulgaricus, S. Thermophilus and L. Acidophilus, while Formula 2 contains additional three strains B. Lactis, L. Lactis and L. Casei.
+Formula 1 contains L. Bulgaricus, S. Thermophilus and L. Acidophilus, while Formula 2 contains additional two strains B. Lactis and L. Lactis..
 Both formulas are dairy and casein free, hypoallergenic, and do not contain any artificial colors, flavors, preservatives, sugar, gluten, soy or FOS.

 The bacterial count per gram of yogurt made will be above 100 million per gram, based on various independent lab test results that were performed on yogurts that we have made during our evaluations.
 The type and amount of microorganisms in yogurt affect lactose digestion and health benefits of yogurt.
 You can store our yogurt starters in the refrigerator or freezer.
 Our yogurt starters are highly concentrated and hence very little needs to be used.
 Our yogurt starters are likely to appeal to health-conscious individuals.

-How To Make Yogurt At Home With A Probiotic Yogurt Starter
+How To Make Yogurt At Home With Our Probiotic Yogurt Starter

-4. Add half a scoop (0.4 grams) of the yogurt culture powder per two quarts to one gallon of milk.
+- Add half a scoop (0.4 grams) of the Custom probiotic yogurt starter formula 1 or 2 per two quarts to one gallon of milk.